openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchOr(val: Int32): Int32
 ```

-Function: Performs a bitwise OR operation using the default memory ordering, ORs the value of the current atomic type instance with the parameter `val`, writes the result to the current atomic type instance, and returns the value before the OR operation.
+Function: Performs an atomic OR operation using default memory ordering.
+ORs the value `val` with the atomic type, stores the result, and returns the value before the operation.

 Parameters:

 - val: [Int32](../../core/core_package_api/core_package_intrinsics.md#int32) - The value to OR with the atomic type.

-Return value:
+Return Value:

-- [Int32](../../core/core_package_api/core_package_intrinsics.md#int32) - The value before the OR operation.
+- [Int32](../../core/core_package_api/core_package_intrinsics.md#int32) - The value before the operation.

 ### func fetchOr(Int32, MemoryOrder) <sup>(deprecated)</sup>